 Use two 50mm (2″) screws for each piece and pre-dill the arm-rest supports [m] first.

 Add the arm-rests after first applying a bit of glue.

 Nail the arm-rests to the arm-rest supports with 50mm (2″) galvanized nails.
 Pre-drill the nail holes in the arm-rests and set (punch) the heads of the nails into the wood.

-Now just cut a few boards [o] to go into the base of the boot box, and that’s about it.
+Now just cut a few boards [o] to go into the base of the boot Rough grade timber., and that’s about it.